HouseRulesDLP/BeyondTheWall/README.md

 - Added rules for [Lingering Injuries](Lingering_Injury.md).
 - Added NPC [reaction](Reactions.md) rules.
 - Magic
-	- To avoid the confusing multiple uses of the term "level", spells now have a "Rank" rather than a "Level".
+	- To avoid the confusing multiple uses of the term "level", spells now have a "Tier" rather than a "Level".
 	- Spells must be cast using [Invocation Dice](Magic.md#the%20invocation%20roll).
 	- Unprepared spells may be [cast](Magic.md#casting%20unprepared%20spells) if the caster has their spell book handy.
 	- Casters may perform minor magical effects with [Cantrips](Magic.md#cantrips).